UCSF-CBI/c4/docs/about/specs.md

 <!--
-cat /etc/centos-release
+cat /etc/os-release
 sbatch --version
 -->
-All nodes on the cluster runs [CentOS] 7.9 which is updated on a regular basis.
+All nodes on the cluster runs [Rocky] 8 which is updated on a regular basis.
 The job scheduler is Slurm 21.08 ([Simple Linux Utility for Resource Management]) which provides [partitions]({{ '/scheduler/partitions.html' | relative_url }}) for both communal and lab-priority tasks.